charlielu05/h_ai_programming_challenge/README.md

 Issue with using pil.image.point for thresholding, spent way too long trying to figure this out thinking it was a data type problem. finally figured out that it was PIL doing lossy compression when saving as jpg, converting to png solved issue

+Issue with training loop where an image had 4 channels instead of expected 3 channels.
+Solved by creating function to find the offending images and deleting them along with the masks.